What is the Cash Surrender Value on a Life Insurance Policy?

 That’s because the amount of money you receive usually is less than the amount of the premiums you paid.

 Technically speaking, your life insurance cash surrender payout could be taxable, though.

-The first is the payout you receive from the cash surrender value.
+- the payout you receive from the cash surrender value

-The second is the total amount of the premiums you paid for the policy.
+- the total amount of the premiums you paid for the policy

 As long as the premiums paid are greater than the payout, you don’t owe taxes.